tzekid/CodingChallenge/README.md

 ## Notes about my solution
 - wrote the repo in an unix environment
 - stack: reactjs & expressjs
-- backend only serves JSON and logs POST request bodies (see below)
+- backend only serves JSON and logs PUT request bodies (see below)
 - didn't manage to do much in 3h because I had to refresh my React & Express knowlege on the fly

 ## How to run